The Offbeat Way Sofia Richie Uses Aquaphor in Her Skin Care Routine

-Wrinkles and fine lines are a natural part of life, no matter how hard we try to prolong their arrival.
+Wrinkles and fine lines are a natural part of life, no matter how hard we try to put off their arrival.
 Of course, we’re learning to embrace the moment gravity turns its back on our skin, but we’d be lying if we said we weren’t still interested in the products that make the transition less scary.
 Sofia Richie is the last person we’d expect to get useful advice from, yet here we are.

 MORE: Every Time We Were in Awe of Sofia Richie’s Style

 The 19-year-old’s relationship with Scott Disick is the subject of tabloid fodder, but dig beneath the paparazzi shots and you’ll discover that she actually knows a thing or two about beauty.
 In a recent interview with E!
-Online at the launch party for new Issey Miyake fragrances, she revealed her current faves–like Fenty Beauty highlighter and Anastasia Beverly Hills lipstick– as well as the offbeat way she uses Aquaphor.
+Online at the launch party for new Issey Miyake fragrances, she revealed her current faves—like Fenty Beauty highlighter and Anastasia Beverly Hills lipstick—as well as the unusual way she uses Aquaphor.

-Unless you’ve never been inside a CVS or Walgreens, it’s the tube of clear, gooey stuff that’ll moisturize pretty much any part of your body; from ashy elbows to dry lips.
+If you’ve never been inside a CVS or Walgreens, Aquaqphor is the tube of clear, gooey stuff that’ll moisturize pretty much any part of your body, from ashy elbows to dry lips.
 We know plenty of celebrities, like Madelaine Petsch, typically use it as a lip balm, but Richie actually prefers it as an under-eye treatment.

 MORE: You Need to See Sofia Richie’s Epic Beauty Evolution